 There are a few more things you should keep in mind when considering portion sizes of cannabis.

-5 mg: Cannabis edibles and concentrates tend to measure their potency in milligrams.
-5 mg is considered a safe and reasonably gentle strength for people experimenting with the effects of edible cannabis.
+- 5 mg: Cannabis edibles and concentrates tend to measure their potency in milligrams.
+5 mg is considered a safe and reasonably gentle strength for people experimenting with the effects of edibles weed.
 Remember that cannabinoids (like THC and CBD) that are eaten rather than inhaled take much longer to be felt.
 Take your time and wait before you eat any more.